 Dizziness is a nonspecific term used to describe the sensation of disturbed or impaired spatial orientation without a false or distorted sense of motion.
 Up to 40% of all Americans will seek medical attention for dizziness at some point in their lives.
-119 Vertigo is a type of dizziness causing the sensation of self-motion (of head/body) when no self-motion is occurring or the sensation of distorted self-motion during an otherwise normal head movement.
+124 Vertigo is a type of dizziness causing the sensation of self-motion (of head/body) when no self-motion is occurring or the sensation of distorted self-motion during an otherwise normal head movement.
 The differential diagnosis for vertigo may encompass benign to acutely life-threatening etiologies such as benign positional vertigo, migraines, stroke/TIA, acute vestibular syndrome, or Meniere's disease.
 The initial history and physical examination are key to confirming a suspected diagnosis and guiding additional diagnostic evaluation.

-In patients with isolated vertigo without additional neurological signs or symptoms, the diagnostic yield of identifying a structural cause is low.
+In patients with isolated vertigo without features of central vertigo, the diagnostic yield of identifying a structural cause is low.
 In a large single institutional retrospective study (n = 1028), CT found structural causes for dizziness or vertigo in only 6.1% of patients (only 0.74% clinically significant).
 In a retrospective study comparing different imaging modalities for the workup of dizziness, the likelihood of CTA and MRI affecting management has been reported in the range of 1.1%-1.3%.
 The diagnostic yield for imaging of patients with benign positional vertigo on clinical exam is also low, such that advanced imaging is not warranted.
 The American Academy of Otolaryngology-Head and Neck Surgery recommends that "clinicians should not perform imaging for a patients who meets diagnostic criteria for benign paroxysmal positional vertigo in the absence of signs of symptoms inconsistent with BPPV" and to "reassess patients within 1 month after an initial period of observation or treatment to document resolution or persistence of symptoms."
-121

-When central vertigo is suspected, prompt use of advanced imaging is generally appropriate to rule out acute potentially life-threatening causes.
+For patients with abnormal neurologic exam or HINTS (head impulse, nystagmus, test of skew) exam consistent with central vertigo, MRI is considered usually appropriate.
+[ADD REF] When central vertigo is suspected, prompt use of advanced imaging is generally appropriate to rule out acute potentially life-threatening causes.
 The odds ratios for identifying stroke in patients presenting with gait instability, neurologic findings, and focal neurologic deficits were 9.3, 8.7, and > 20, respectively.
-In a 2 single-center retrospective studies, MRI changed management in 16%-21.6% of patients with central vertigo.
-123,124 CT imaging may also be performed, although MRI is more sensitive than CT for detection of posterior fossa strokes.
-122, 124
+[128] In a 2 single-center retrospective studies, MRI changed management in 16%-21.6% of patients with central vertigo.
+[129,130] CT imaging may also be performed, although MRI is more sensitive than CT for detection of posterior fossa strokes.
+[128, 130]